digital-medicine-research-group-UNAV/conformalized_single_cell_annotator/README.md

 We provide a single-cell annotator based on conformal prediction for robust uncertainty quantification on annotations.

 Conformal prediction provides reliable and rigorous uncertainty estimates [1].
-Our Conformalized Single Cell Annotator library lets you annotate your single-cell data at various significance levels, ensuring precise and informative cell-type assignments even in noisy or complex datasets.
+Our methodology lets you annotate your single-cell data at various significance levels, ensuring precise and informative cell-type assignments even in noisy or complex datasets.
 This tool is designed to be fitted with your reference, and is also robust to out-of-distribution samples.

-Further details are given in our paper: **Currently under review**.
+Further details are provided in our paper: **Currently under review**.

 ---